-^{15.1} The Company has one class of ordinary shares which caries no right to fixed income.
-The shareholders are entitled to receive dividend from time to time and are entitled to one vote per share at meetings of the Company.
-All shares rank equally with regard to the Company's residual assets.
+- 16.1 There were no movements during the reporting year. - 16.2 The Company has one class of ordinary shares which carry no right to fixed income.
+The holders are entitled to receive dividends as declared from time to time and are entitled to one vote per share at meetings of the Company.
+All shares rank equally with regard to the Company's residual assets. - 16.3 The Company has no reserved shares for issuance under options and sales contracts.